ChrisCarleton/BottomTime-Core/docs/Users.md

 ## Routes
 ### GET /users
 Used to list or search for users.
-This function is more robust for administrators but regular users can use it to locate friends in the system for making friend requests.
+This function is more robust for administrators, but regular users can use it to locate friends in the system for making friend requests.

 #### Query Parameters